Cover Image for Lululemon vs. Nike: A Deep Dive into Lululemon’s Competitive Edge and Investment Potential

 A company’s moat is its ability to maintain a competitive advantage over time.
 To determine Lululemon’s moat, we look at the "Competition" section in its 10-K report.

-Premium Quality & Fit – Many customers believe Lululemon’s products fit better and feel more comfortable than cheaper alternatives.
+• Premium Quality & Fit – Many customers believe Lululemon’s products fit better and feel more comfortable than cheaper brands of athletic wear.

 Step 3: Analyzing Lululemon’s Financial Strength